kaylajlu/kaylajlu.github.io/_pages/about.md

-Hi there!
-My name is Kayla, and I'm a computer science student at Carnegie Mellon University.
-I enjoy coding practical applications that spread across a wide range of fields.
-I have expereinece with full-stack development, robotics, prompt engineering, and more.
-I have also taken numerous classes that have made me excited about the connection of theory and practicaltiy.
-Ultimately, I am passionate about using computer science to make a positive impact.
-I am always happy to talk feel free to reach out!

 Hi!
 My name is Kayla, and I’m a computer science student at Carnegie Mellon University.
 I’m passionate about applying computer science to make a positive impact across diverse fields.

-I have experience in full-stack development, robotics, prompt engineering, and more.
-At Carnegie Mellon, through a wide range of coursework, I’ve developed a deep appreciation for the intersection of theory and practical application.
+At Carnegie Mellon, I have completed a wide range of coursework, which has allowed me to develop an appreciation for the intersection of theory and practical application.

+Outside of school, I have experience in full-stack development, robotics, traning large-language models, and more.
+I am eager to expand on what I learn about the usages of computer science.

 I’m always happy to connect and chat about work opportunitites, collaboration, and impactful projects, so feel free to reach out!